 If you decided to have a viewing you should beware that the homeowner might not want to share their full address.
 Decide on a place to meet and most importantly: Arrive on time and contact the homeowner if you can't make it or are running late.

 Ask the homeowner to prepare the lease draft before the viewing.
 That way, if you're happy with the viewing and the homeowner is happy with you, you can both sign the lease immediately on site.
 The homeowner initiates the signing process from their profile.
 After the homeowner has signed the lease you will receive an invite per SMS/e-mail to sign the lease.
 You need your smart phone and access to your inbox and Mobile BankID since the lease is signed with BankID through our partner Scrive.
 If you don't have BankID, you can still sign the lease, just contact us in the chat so you can sign with a verification code instead.

-If you don't agree and want to close the conversation you can click/tap on the ⋮ to the left of the input field in the conversation and choose "Decline application and close chat".
+If you don't agree and want to close the conversation you can click/tap on the ⋮ to the left of the input field in the conversation and choose "close chat".

 Remember to write to the homeowner why you're no longer interested in renting the place.

 4. Does the homeowner want to continue the conversation outside of the platform?

 If the homeowner wants to continue the conversation outside of our service it might be a fraudster.
 If you suspect that a homeowner is a fraudster* or is offensive or behaving inappropriately in any way you should always report the profile.
 In the ⋮ menu, you'll find the option to "Report profile".
 We review all homeowners and listings but sometimes fraudsters manage to by-pass our reviews.
 However, as long as you never transfer money outside of our platform you're always protected.